Friduric/kattis-cli/README.md

 fashion.
 Meaning you can look at the first accepted submission to a problem and compare this against the deadline.

+Also to be clear: I am not affiliated with Kattis in any way.
+I am a student at Linköping University that is employed as an assistant in the course TDDD95 and have decided to extend the kattis-cli, primarily for use by TDDD95 students (but everyone else is welcome to!).

 # Configuration file

 Before running the submission client, you need to